-True Key is easy to use.
-To start, download and install the product from the company’s webpage.
+This password manager is easy to use.
+First, download and install the product from the company’s webpage.
 On Mac and Windows, it will install as a browser extension.
 On iOS and Android it installs as an app.

-You will need to create a Master Password when you first sign up, but afterwards you may or may not end up using it.
-Still, you will want to choose a password that is strong and unique, but easy to remember.
+You’ll need to create a Master Password when you first sign up.
+But afterwards, you may or may not end up using it.
+Still, you’ll want to choose a password that is strong and unique, but easy to remember.